MyMangatheque/quicksnipdart/CONTRIBUTING.md

 ### How to report bugs

-If you spot a bug in the codebase or issues with the documentation, please open up a [GitHub issue](https://github.com/dostonnabotov/quicksnip/issues) detailing the problem before creating a PR.
+If you spot a bug in the codebase or issues with the documentation, please open up a [GitHub issue](https://github.com/mymangatheque/quicksnipdart/issues) detailing the problem before creating a PR.
 Once confirmed with maintainers, you can then create a PR.

 ### How to propose new features

-If you are interested in proposing new features, please open up a new [GitHub discussion](https://github.com/dostonnabotov/quicksnip/discussions) with details for the proposed feature.
+If you are interested in proposing new features, please open up a new [GitHub discussion](https://github.com/mymangatheque/quicksnipdart/discussions) with details for the proposed feature.

 Please do not create a PR for a new feature without first discussing it with the maintainers.
 If you create a PR for a new feature without discussing it first, then your PR will be closed.

 ---

-## Snippets Guidelines
+## Snippets Components Guidelines

-### Snippet Tags
+### Snippet/Component Tags

-- Tags must describe the snippet with simple word.
+- Tags must describe the snippet/component with simple word.

 Here's an example: